RAK7391 WisGate Connect Datasheet

 Full-Sized HDMI 2.0 Connector

-The CM4 does most of the interfacing required for the HDMI interface so that most signals are directly connected to the CM4.
+The CM4 handles most of the interfacing for the HDMI interface, with most signals directly connected to the CM4.
 The current for the HDMI interface is limited to 500 mA.

 Ethernet

-RAK7391 has two Ethernet ports, one with 1 GB supporting PoE and the other with 2.5 GB not supporting PoE.
-To support the PoE function, you need to install the RAK PoE module.
+The RAK7391 features two Ethernet ports: one 1 Gb port that supports PoE and one 2.5 Gb port that does not support PoE.
+To enable the PoE function, the RAK PoE module must be installed.

 PoE HAT